NCOR-Organization/awesome-ontologies-Keilai/CONTRIBUTING.md

    - Clicking "uploading an existing file" and selecting your file
 5. Add a commit message describing your addition
 6. Click "Commit new file"
+7. **Edit the README.md file** to add your ontology to the appropriate section
-7. Click "Pull request" to create a PR
+8. Click "Pull request" to create a PR
-8. Fill in the PR description with:
+9. Fill in the PR description with:
    - Ontology name and version
    - Brief description
    - Source URL
    - License information
-9. Submit the pull request
+10. Submit the pull request

 ### Code